holoviz-topics/EarthML/doc/README.md

 > That will make just 01_ and the index notebooks.
 TODO: We should add a `nbsite --include` flag

 ### Step 2: evaluate notebooks
-Next we will evaluate all the notebooks.
-This is the step that can take a while.
-These notebooks will be under the doc dir and there are .json blobs that accompany them.
+Next we will evaluate all the notebooks, which for sites that have many notebooks or computation-intensive notebooks can take a long time.
+The evaluated notebooks will be under the doc dir and there are .json blobs that accompany them.

 > #### Optional
-> To get pre-evaluated versions of the notebooks you can checkout doc dir of the
+> To get pre-evaluated versions of the notebooks you can check out doc dir of the
 > evaluated branch:
 >
 > ```bash